Anria-debug/UofT_DSI_C7_Team_Project_eComm_Sales/README.md

 [UofT Power BI color theme](https://github.com/pradziie/UofT_DSI_C7_Team_Project_eComm_Sales/blob/main/data/design/color%20themes/UofT%20Power%20BI%20Color%20Theme.json)
 (save and import it in Power BI Desktop via View → Themes → Browse for themes)

----

-## Future versions:

-- Extend the ProfitLens README with final metrics, concrete business recommendations, and links to the main visualizations and any productionized artefacts (reports, dashboards, or saved models in `models/`).
-- Ensure fully reproducible setup instructions (environment file or `requirements.txt`) and, if time permits, a lightweight script or notebook entry-point for regenerating all figures from the cleaned dataset.

 ## Credits and Source